siddhartha97/gateway-consul/README.md

 - Configure and utilize Consul as the main discovery service
 - Services are referenced by name and not IP/port

+Demo:

+- All services are running

+- Service 1 down and Fallback

+- Service 2 down and Fallback

 ### Services
 There are 3 services created in this sample project:
 - [gateway](/gateway): this is the Spring Cloud Gateway